40net-cloud/fortinet-oci-solutions/FortiWeb/Active-Active/New-VCN/README.md

 ## 1. Introduction
-This Terraform template deploys a Active/Active High Availability pair of FortiWeb instances accompanied by the required infrastructure.
+This Terraform template deploys a Active/Active High Availability pair of FortiWeb accompanied by the required infrastructure.

 ## 2. Deployment Overview

 The Template deploys following components:
 - A **new** Virtual Cloud Network (VCN) with 3 regional subnets (network load balancer, untrust and trust)